Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Numerical Examples

 For the first simulation, the number of samples is fixed as $p=k=10$ and the noise coefficient $\sigma^{2}_{\textrm{coeff}}$ varies from $10^{-5}$ to $10^{-3}$.
-The estimated relative MSE is shown in Fig.~\ref{sensor-noise}.
+The estimated relative MSE is shown in Figure~\ref{sensor-noise}.
 We observe that the greedy approach in a5) performs considerably better than any other method.
 The solution provided by SDP-Thresh. in a2) exhibits the second best performance.
 With respect to the methods under comparison, we note that EDS-1 in b1) is the best performer and outperforms NAH in a3) and the NBH in a4), but is still worse than SDP-Random in a1), although comparable.
 We also observe that while traditional Sketching 2.4 in c) yields good results for low-noise scenarios, its performance quickly degrades as the noise increases.
-We conclude that using the greedy approach it is possible to estimate the parameter $\bby$ with an accuracy of $10^{-3}$, by taking measurements from only $10$ out of the $96$ deployed sensors.
+We conclude that using the greedy approach it is possible to estimate the parameter $\bby$ with a $4\text{dB}$ loss, with respect to the optimal, baseline solution, but taking measurements from only $10$ out of the $96$ deployed sensors.

 In the second simulation, we fixed the noise given by $\sigma^{2}_{\textrm{coeff}} = 10^{-4}$ and varied the number of samples from $p=6$ to $p=22$.
-The estimated relative MSE is depicted in Fig.~\ref{sensor-p}.
+The estimated relative MSE is depicted in Figure~\ref{sensor-p}.
 We observe that the greedy approach in a5) outperforms all other methods.
 We also note that, in this case, the Sketching 2.4 algorithm in c) has a very good performance.
 It is also worth pointing out that the SP method in b2) outperforms the EDS scheme in b1), and that the performance of the SDP relaxations in a1) and a2) improves considerably as $p$ increases.